Special Operations Section

 The Crime Prevention Unit of the Chesapeake Police Department is dedicated to teaching citizens to protect themselves from crime.
 The Unit coordinates such programs as Neighborhood Watch and Officer Friendly, as well as many others.
 Safety presentations are made to schools, businesses, neighborhoods, day care and civic organizations.
 Residential and business security surveys are also available.
 The Crime Prevention Unit also works hand-in-hand with the Chesapeake Crime Prevention Council (CCPC) to bring communities together through the sharing of information with the common goal of reducing crime.

 The Crisis Negotiation Unit's mission is to bring about a peaceful resolution to volatile situations and assist persons in crisis.
-The team is available to respond 24 hours a day-7 days a week to incidents that involve barricaded persons, hostage situations, suicidal subjects, high risk warrants, and a wide variety of other events that threaten the safety of the community.
+The team is available to respond 24 hours a day to 7 days a week to incidents that involve barricaded persons, hostage situations, suicidal subjects, high risk warrants, and a wide variety of other events that threaten the safety of the community.
 The vast majority of incidents are brought to a peaceful resolution without the use of force.

 Highly trained and experienced negotiators work to establish an ongoing dialog and rapport with the person or persons involved in the crisis.
 Team members gather information on the subjects involved, interview witnesses, and analyze intelligence information.
 The negotiations team works closely with the Special Weapons and Tactics Team on callouts as well as train together to ensure that they are able to provide the best options available to maximize the safety of the public and officers.